hendrijuhanda/crud-example/README.md

-# todo
-Demonstrate a simple To-Do list app with various programming language.
+Demonstrate a simple CRUD operations app with various programming stacks.